felixnogueira/oraculo_arduino/README.md

-# Oracle effect with Arduino and NeoPixel
+# Oráculo with Arduino and NeoPixel

 ## Description
 This Arduino sketch controls an 82-LED NeoPixel strip with 6 buttons to trigger various lighting effects.
 Each button activates a different pattern on the NeoPixel strip.
 Its visual setup is an approximately 1 meter engine-like cut in wood with the LED strip placed inside the cut, with 6 touch buttons around it.
 It integrates with a user interface placed in the middle of this engine through a touchscreen, and the buttons call through serial communication each of them when pressed.